-If you and your spouse are in the process of getting a divorce, but you want both want the process to be over as quickly as possible, filing an uncontested divorce is a great option.
-An uncontested divorce is when parties reach a resolution of terms without the intervention from the court.
-Since both spouses are able to come to an agreement on the terms of the divorce.
+If you and your spouse are in the process of getting a divorce, but you want both want the process to be over as quickly as possible, then filing for an uncontested divorce is a great option.
+In California, divorce doesn't take as long if both parties agree on the terms of the divorce.

 Uncontested Divorce Length

-However, it is common for divorces to start as uncontested and later become contested.
+It is common for divorces to start as uncontested and later become contested, however.
 This occurs because one party starts to feel like the other has an unfair advantage, or they start to disagree with some of the proposals.
 When a formal disagreement arises, it can quickly become a formal disagreement.

-Faster Isn’t Always Better
+Faster Isn’t Always Better with Divorce

-A divorce that moves too quickly can force ou to request changes to spousal or child support agreements after the divorce is finalized—causing you more headaches in the long-run.
+A divorce that moves too quickly can force you to request changes to spousal or child support agreements after the divorce is finalized—causing you more headaches in the long-run.
 It is always best to focus on a fair split for you and your children to avoid future complications.
-Although it may be a longer process, it usually has a more beneficial outcome.
+Although it may be a longer process, a well thought out divorce – one that isn't rushed – usually has a more beneficial outcome.

 If you need help determining the best divorce process for you, the Southern California divorce attorneys at Law Offices of H. William Edgar are ready to help you.
 With different levels of experience and abilities, our lawyers come together to provide strong, reasoned, and well-rounded advocacy for our clients.
 We help clients throughout Anaheim, Riverside, and Temecula.

-Schedule a free consultation with our Southern California divorce lawyers today at (888) 251-9618!
+Schedule a free consultation today at (888) 251-9618!